Rockets Rain On Gaza And Israel After Airstrike Kills Militant Leader

 The spasm of cross-border violence, the deadliest to rack the region in months, comes at a turbulent time in Israel's domestic politics.

 Two muddled elections this year have failed to break a stalemate between Netanyahu's conservatives and the centrist Blue and White party of his rival Benny Gantz.
 Just last month, Netanyahu acknowledged his failure to form a new governing coalition, leaving the mandate to Gantz.
-Though with both their parties nearly evenly matched among lawmakers, it's unclear whether Gantz will have any greater success.
+But with both their parties nearly evenly matched among lawmakers, it's unclear whether Gantz will have any greater success.

 If he, too, fails to form a government, Israel faces the prospect of holding yet a third election in the span of less than a year.